OULibraries/msys2-setup/README.md

 ### Unify MSYS2 and Windows homes

-We like to have our user folders unified between MSYS2 and Windows.
+We like to link have a single directory serve as both our MSYS2 home directory  (`/home/doe0000`) and our Windows home directory (`C:\Users\doe0000`).
+In order to do that, we'll make the MSYS2 path a link to the Windows one.

-First, open a Windows command prompt (cmd) as administrator.
+First, open a Windows command prompt (cmd) as Administrator.
 Then run the following copy command to duplicate the default configuration files from your MSYS2 home to your Windows home.